sinc-lab/xvalRNAfolding/README.md

-# Revisiting homology-aware cross validations for RNA secondary structure prediction
+# Homology-aware cross-validation strategies for generalization assessment in RNA structure prediction

 This repository contains the data and source code for the manuscript *Homology-aware cross-validation strategies for generalization assessment in RNA structure prediction*, by L.A.
 Bugnon, G. Kulemeyer, M. Gerard, L. Di Persia, G. Stegmayer and D.H.
 Milone, 2026 (under review).
 Research Institute for Signals, Systems and Computational Intelligence, [sinc(i)](https://sinc.unl.edu.ar/).